 There is a non-refundable application fee of $100 to renew your Global Entry (which is the same as the fee to apply for Global Entry for the first time).

-However, you can get Global Entry for free.
-There are several charge and credit cards that reimburse you for the Global Entry fee.
+However, there are several ways you can get Global Entry for free.
+There are several charge and credit cards that reimburse you for the Global Entry fee so check to see if you have one of these cards already or if you want to apply for before you pay the Global Entry application fee.

 How to Long Does It Take to Apply For Global Entry Renewal?